 Here Is This Week’s High School Football Schedule

-Here is this week’s high school football schedule from the North Escambia area:
+Here is Friday night’s high school football schedule from the North Escambia area:

 FLORIDA